mapringg/faster-whisper-dictation/README.md

 ## Troubleshooting

-- If you get an error about the GROQ_API_KEY not being set, make sure you've set the environment variable correctly
+- If you get an error about the GROQ_API_KEY not being set, make sure you've set the environment variable correctly or added it to your `~/.env` file
 - If transcription fails, check your internet connection and Groq API key validity
 - Make sure your microphone permissions are properly set up for your operating system